sjgershm/mfit/README.md

 results = mfit_optimize(@fun,param,data,nstarts)

-Here @rllik is a function handle for your log-likelihood function, which takes the following form:
+Here @fun is a function handle for your log-likelihood function, which takes the following form:

 lik = fun(x,data,options)